 - Daily Planner: To make sure you know what you have going on.

-Make sure your student has completed the following before move in:
+Make sure you have completed the following before move-in:

-______ Financial plan to pay for room and meal plan fees BEFORE move in
+______ Have a financial plan to pay for room and meal plan fees BEFORE moving in

 ______ Health insurance waiver (Available after June 15)